corsis/PortFusion/README.markdown

 ### Family

-We hope to grow a whole family of Fusion-branded, extensible software-defined networking solutions reaching all network layers, technologies and devices.
+We hope to grow a whole family of software-defined networking solutions reaching all network layers, technologies and devices.

 ## Thanks